pallets/flask/docs/api.rst

 This specifies that ``/users/`` will be the URL for page one and ``/users/page/N`` will be the URL for page `N`.

+Note: Underlying behaviour in Werkzeug redirect URLs containing a default value to its simpler form with a 301 redirect.

 Here are the parameters that :meth:`~flask.Flask.route` and :meth:`~flask.Flask.add_url_rule` accept.
 The only difference is that with the route parameter the view function is defined with the decorator